TheSonders/USBKeyboard/README.md

 - USB_PS2: direct conversion from USB to PS/2 to take advantage of retro cores without hardly modifying them.
    To do this, the module connects to the USB lines and, as an output, generates the PS/2 signals.
    This module has 3 inputs to control the status of the LEDs of the USB keyboard, if they are not going to be used, they must be connected to logical 0.
-   Preliminary version, it has been tested with 5 different keyboards and it works.
    Requires the USB_PS2_CONVERSION.txt file.
 - ULPI_PS2: interface with USB keyboards through a chip that uses the ULPI protocol.
   Tested on a Deca board, it currently works only with Low-Speed keyboards.
-  Do not use the inputs of the keyboard Leds, in debugging.
   Attention: Due to the characteristics of the Deca board, the input clock needs
   an offset of -30º (minus thirty degrees) with respect to the clock supplied by the PHY.